Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 |`MaxParallelism`|How many actions from the queue will Hutch run concurrently|`int`|`10`|

 ### StoreDefaults
-- `appsettings.json`: Create an object under the key `StoreDefaults`
-- Environment variable: Prefix the variable names with `StoreDefaults__`
-- .NET User Secrets: Prefix the variable names with `StoreDefaults:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`Host`|The URL to your S3 storage (e.g. MinIO)|`string`|`localhost:9000`|